Blog / Guide

 The detailed method almost always saves you more money.
 The simplified method caps at $500/year.
-If your home office expenses are real, the detailed method can easily get you $2,000–$5,000+ in deductions.
+If your home office expenses are real, the detailed method may result in, depending on your costs, a deduction in the range of $2,000–$5,000+.

 But it requires receipts, math, and a defensible business-use percentage.
 Below is how to figure out which one makes sense for you.